fennovj/azure-notes/learning_path/10_deploy_website_with_appservice.md

 Also, they share vms and deployment plans, only the hostname is different really.

+Note that a deployment slot is not a separate instance, an instance is really like a separate VM, deployment slot will just run on the same VM as its 'sibling'.

 ### Autoswap

 You can configure autoswap for a certain slot, when you update it, it will automatically swap it to another slot.